ap4347/2102/docs/02-Lecture.md

 ## Data Structures {-}

 In any programming language, you need to use different variables to store different data.
 Unlike other programming languages like `C` and `Java`, R doesn't have variables declared as some data type.
-Further, the variables are appointed with R-objects and the knowledge form of the R-object becomes the datatype of the variable.
+Further, variables are appointed with R-objects and the knowledge form of the R-object becomes the datatype of the variable.
 There are many types of R-objects (data structures).
 The commonly used ones are:

 * Vectors
 * Lists